Decathlon/vitamin-web/packages/sources/css/presets/tailwind/README.md

 For more details about Tailwind presets, [see Tailwind CSS documentation about presets here](https://tailwindcss.com/docs/presets).

-Important: our Taiwind CSS preset has a prefix in order to avoid conflicts with existing Tailwind CSS project.
+Important: our Tailwind CSS preset has a prefix in order to avoid conflicts with existing Tailwind CSS project.
 So, to use our library, you will have to prefix all CSS utility classes with `vtmn-`.

 To know all the use cases and their associated code, [check out the showcase here](https://decathlon.github.io/vitamin-web/@vtmn/showcase-css).